rohansatram/YouTubeSummariserFrontend/readme.md

    python app.py
    ```

-5. For the complete experience, also install the frontend:
+5. For the complete experience, also install the backend:
    [YouTube Summarizer Backend](https://github.com/rohansatram/YouTubeSummariserBackend)

 ## How It Works